DanaKChilds/Elist-eCommerce-Analysis/README.md

 ## Insights Summary

-In order to evaluate Elist’s performance, we focused on the following key metrics:
+In order to evaluate Elist’s performance, I focused on the following key metrics:

-- **Monthly Orders:** Seasonality and growth (ship_ts)
+- **Monthly Orders:** Seasonality and growth
-- **Average Order Value (AOV):** Trends by year/month and cohort (purchase_ts)
+- **Average Order Value (AOV):** Trends by year/month
 - **Refund Rate:** By product, channel, and country
 - **Loyalty Signals:** Member vs non-member order share, revenue, and AOV

 ### Order Volume & Growth
 - Volume climbs through 2020, stays elevated into 2021, then steps down through 2022; Q4 is the most reliable spike each year.
 - Member orders and revenue **overtake non-members for much of 2021 through Sep-2022**, before both cohorts cool.
-- The volume curve is consistent across major categories: fast run-up, holiday peak, then taper.
+- The volume curve is consistent across major products: fast run-up, holiday peak, then taper.

 ### Product Mix & Category Notes
 - Members **over-index on AirPods, Webcams, and the 27" 4K Monitor**; **MacBook** skews non-member.